middlebury/styleguide/_editorial/a.md

 OK: `’80`

+Exception: Some fonts or web programs cannot make a curly apostrophe so a dagger must be used in those instances.

 How to make a left-facing apostrophe: This character is located in Microsoft Word’s “insert” menu > symbol > advanced symbol > special characters.
 Select the “single closing quote.”
 PC users, creating a shortcut is helpful if you use the character often.

 Mac shortcut: `shift + option + right bracket key`

 **Arabic School** (Language Schools)